Soulter/Soulter/README.md

 I work with Python, Javascript, Golang, Large Language Models, LLM-based Agents, and a little bit of hardwares.
 I love programing and I’ve published several repositories that have collectively gained over 12k stars, such as [AstrBot](https://github.com/AstrBotDevs/AstrBot).

 During my college years, I was a member of [@USTB-806](https://github.com/ustb-806), where I further honed my technical skills.
-Currently, I’m interning at [MoonshotAI](https://kimi.moonshot.cn/).
+Currently, I’m interning at [MoonshotAI](https://kimi.moonshot.cn/) and studying at BUPT.

 I also dedicate time to writing [blogs](https://blog.soulter.top/), sharing my insights and experiences along the way.